 Your session will take place in a private and very comfortable room.
 Everyone inside the room must wear protective eyewear during the treatment.
 Before starting, the targeted area will be thoroughly cleansed.
 Some patients also receive a numbing gel to protect sensitive skin.
 All areas of your body that are not receiving treatment will be covered with clothing – only those areas receiving the laser will be exposed.

 To perform the therapy, skin is held taut and the laser pulses are applied.
-Laser works by vaporizing hair strands.
+The laser works by vaporizing hair strands.
 The length of your session depends on the size of the area being treated.
 The upper lip, for example, takes mere minutes.
 A larger area like the back or legs will require more time and may surpass an hour.
 Rest assured that throughout treatment, we’ll talk you through every step so you know exactly what to expect.

 The laser’s heat remains in your skin for 24 hours, so you’ll need to avoid hot showers, saunas, and gyms.
 Otherwise, you risk creating a warm and attractive environment for bacteria to multiply.

 The treated area can be gently washed with a mild soap.
-Just remember to pat and not rub skin dry in the first 48 hours.
+Just remember to pat and not rub the skin dry in the first 48 hours.
 Because the treated area needs to be kept clean and dry, you’ll want to skip moisturizer, makeup (for the face), and deodorant (for underarms) for the first 24 hours.
 This helps prevent irritation.

 Shedding Is Normal